minagawah/minagawah/README.md

 **[rawjs-generate](https://github.com/minagawah/rawjs-generate)** (2024)
 A sample RawJS app with PUB/SUB messaging to generate/destroy DOM elements.
+Also, this is the best repo demonstrate the use of JSDoc.
 :pushpin: `RawJS` &middot; `JSDoc`
 [:eyes: View Demo](https://tokyo800.jp/mina/rawjs/)